Aydana1/portfolio/README.md

 # Data Scientist

 ## About Me
 🚀 AI-ML Specialist (3+ years exp.) with a Master's in Computer Vision.
-Experienced in 3D Visualization, Machine Learning, and Python, PyTorch, Tensorflow.
+Experienced in developing AI solutions to real-world problems using Machine Learning, and Python, PyTorch, Tensorflow.
 Former Research Assistant at top tech institutions.
 Seeking roles in AI-ML, Data, and Applications.

 I studied Computer Science in my bachelor degree at Nazarbayev University in Kazakhstan 🇰🇿.
 I did research in robotics 🤖 during my junior year and had my first paper published.
 I had summer internship at KAUST, Saudi Arabia in molecular visualization 🧬 and computer graphics.
 I participated in hackathons, did side projects and launched a React Native mobile app.
 I completed MSc in Computer Vision at MBZUAI in Abu Dhabi and successfully defended my thesis 👩🏻‍🎓.
 My thesis result was accepted as a conference paper to VISAPP 2023 (part of VISSIGRAPP).